Our Hiking Time: 4h 15m

 At almost 2,500’ of elevation gain, this is a challenging snowshoe.
 Make sure you save this hike for a clear day, as the views really make this hike worth it.
 Unfortunately, the weather was not in our favor, and we were shrouded in low-hanging clouds.
 This limited visibility kept us on the roads rather than venturing into the back country, which not only prevented us from feeling like we’d gotten away from civilization, but also kept us in close contact with snowmobilers.
 While we went off road on our trek back down, we couldn’t quite escape the noise of the snowmobiles.
 We recommend tackling this hike on a sunny weekday to minimize the motorized company.

 To get there, take I-90 over the Pass to the Kachess Lake Exit 62.
 Avoid the temptation to take Exit 61, with its alluring “Price Creek Sno-Park” sign, since there’s no way to cross I-90 to get to the trail.
-Instead, take Exit 62, head left across the overpass and get on I-90 heading east to Exit 61 and the side of Price Creek Snow Park you need. - Nathan
+Instead, take Exit 62, head left across the overpass and get on I-90 heading west to Exit 61 and the side of Price Creek Snow Park you need. - Nathan

 - ► 2012 (31)